ctmm-initiative/ctmmweb/README.md

 ## Installation

-[The first beta version is hosted in shinyapps.io](https://ctmm.shinyapps.io/dashboard1/) so you can open it with browser.
-This version is simple in every step but complete from start to end.

-The current repo is the alpha version with much more features in data, subset page, but the latter pages are not connected yet.

 You can run current repo locally:

 1. Install [the latest R](https://www.r-project.org/), currently 3.3.3.
 Lower version may not work with ctmm.